Zarit Burden Interview (ZBI) Test

 3/4

-Patient-Caregiver Interdependence (PI)
+Patient-Caregiver Interdependence (PCI)

 Measures the degree to which caregiving is driven by the patient’s lack of autonomy and restricts the caregiver’s personal freedom.